-a behavioral health professional such as a social worker, psychologist, or other licensed clinician with access to a psychiatrist for needed consultation; and
+a behavioral health professional such as a social worker, psychologist, or other licensed clinician with access to a psychiatrist for needed consultation;

+the individual or family, and

-other providers and supports based on the needs of the individual.
+other providers and supports based on the needs and preferences of the individual.

 Examples: The qualifications of the designated care coordinator will vary given the needs of the identified service population.
 For adults with serious and persistent mental health conditions, for example, a medical professional such as a nurse practitioner may be preferred given the high prevalence of comorbid, chronic, physical health conditions present in this population.
-For children, however, where chronic medical conditions are far less common, the coordination of behavioral health care and linkages to community and social support services might best be carried out by a behavioral health practitioner with experience working with children and families.Examples: Organizations can leverage alternative service delivery methods such as telehealth and telemental health when regional shortages of certain professional groups, such as psychiatrists, make in-person consultation impractical.
+For children, however, where chronic medical conditions are far less common, the coordination of behavioral health care and linkages to community and social support services might best be carried out by a behavioral health practitioner with experience working with children and families.

+NA The organization’s only Integrated Care (IC) program is a Certified Community Behavioral Health Clinic (CCBHC).

+Interpretation: Organizations can leverage alternative service delivery methods such as telehealth and telemental health when regional shortages of certain professional groups, such as psychiatrists, make in-person consultation impractical.

-Examples: Supports that may also be included on the care planning team can include, but are not limited to, peer mentors and natural supports as appropriate to the needs of the individual.
+Examples: Supports that may also be included on the care planning team can include, but are not limited to, peer mentors and natural supports as appropriate to the needs and preferences of the individual.

-ICHH 6.02
+IC 6.02

 The roles and responsibilities of each team member are clearly defined.

+NA The organization’s only Integrated Care (IC) program is a Certified Community Behavioral Health Clinic (CCBHC).

-ICHH 6.03
+IC 6.03

-The organization facilitates access to the full array of community and social support, behavioral health care, and physical health care services by:
+The organization facilitates access to the full array of social care, behavioral health care, and physical health care services by:

 establishing partnerships and coordination procedures with direct service providers in the community;

-establishing communication procedures with persons served and across disciplines, both internally and externally;
+establishing communication procedures with individuals and families and across disciplines, both internally and externally;

 maintaining a comprehensive, up-to-date referral list;

-removing barriers to the initiation of needed services including procedures for providing a warm hand off when needed services are provided directly by the program or on-site through a partnering provider; and
+removing barriers to the initiation of needed services including taking advantage of telehealth services to increase access to needed specialists and establishing procedures for providing a warm hand off whenever possible when linking the individual to needed services; and

 assisting the person with system navigation.

-Interpretation: The array of community and social support services and behavioral and physical health care services that should be made available to persons served include:
+Interpretation: The array of community and social support services and behavioral and physical health care services that should be made available to individuals and families include:

 preventative and health promotion services;